Building a zero net energy home with propane Building a zero net energy home with propane

 Why source energy matters

-Measuring zero energy performance by source energy captures the “upstream” efficiencies and losses of various energy sources.
+Measuring zero net energy performance by source energy captures the “upstream” efficiencies and losses of various energy sources.
 That might include the energy needed to extract, process, and distribute fuels like propane and natural gas, or the energy associated with using those fuels for power generation, along with the efficiency losses in the power generation process and distributing the electric power to the home.

 Source energy provides a more complete picture of the resource efficiency of a home or building’s energy performance, which is one reason the EPA’s Energy Star for commercial buildings program uses source energy in scoring the energy performance of buildings.
 Source energy factors offer a way to compare the amount of source energy needed to deliver a unit of energy on site.
 For every unit of electricity used on site, 3.03 units of source energy in the form of a fuel like natural gas or coal must be extracted to generate and deliver that electricity.
 Propane required 1.15 units of energy at the source, accounting for losses from extracting, processing, and distribution.